keesangs/EPDW-AI/README.md

   - **Peak**:
     - Employs more aggressive compiler optimizations.
     - Allows for benchmark-specific optimizations and a wider range of compiler flags.
     - Represents the best possible performance achievable with more extensive tuning.

+- **TPC-C MARIA DB**

 Example query for Gen AI for result analysis: